 For the tech entrenched, SquidProxies also takes Bitcoin.
 The website states that if you want to pay in Bitcoin, you should send in a customer service ticket to make sure the team knows you are using that method.

 When it comes to reviewing proxy companies one component is critical: a quick delivery.
 SquidProxies is known for its almost immediate delivery of your proxies after purchase.
 Some companies require hours or days to verify, assemble your unique IPs, and send them over.
-SquidProxies often dial this down to minutes after you purchase.
+SquidProxies often dial this down to minutes after your purchase.

 The one minor flaw in the payment system is that canceling your account takes a bit of effort.
-You have to cancel with SquidProxies, and if you have recurring payments through 2CheckOut or PayPal, you’ll need to double check and make sure those are specifically stopped.
+You have to cancel with SquidProxies, and if you have recurring payments through 2CheckOut or PayPal, you’ll need to double-check and make sure those are specifically stopped.
 SquidProxies has excellent service (which I’ll get into below), but this has caused a few users to be dissatisfied.

-Their service is cost effective and takes Bitcoin!
+Their service is cost-effective and takes Bitcoin!
 Speed won’t deter you, for the most part.
 SquidProxies states that it has “worldwide servers with 1,000+ Mbps dedicated speeds,” which should be plenty for most online activities.